Cynthia Bearer, MD, PhD

 Moira Crowley, MD

-Dr. Crowley completed her residency and fellowship at Children's Hospital of Philadelphia and joined the Rainbow faculty in 2010.
-Her interests include caring for the surgical neonate and narcotic abstinence - she is the site lead for the OPQC NAS project.
+Dr. Crowley completed her residency and fellowship at The Children's Hospital of Philadelphia and joined the Rainbow faculty in 2010.
+Her interests include caring for the surgical neonate, infants with hypoxic respiratory failure, and neonatal opioid withdrawal syndrome (NOWS).
+She is active in NOWS intervention research and has spoken regionally and nationally on the topic.
 She is the director of the neonatal ECMO program, neonatology lead for the Fetal Care Program, and medical co-director of the NICU.

 Avroy A. Fanaroff, MD